16-19 Tuition Fund

 What is The 16-19 Tuition Fund?

-The 16-19 tuition fund is a one-off funding allocation for the 2020-21 academic year only.
+The 16-19 tuition fund is an extra funding allocation for the 2021-22 academic year.
 The fund is being provided to support learners to catch up and close any gaps in their learning that may have been exacerbated by the COVID-19 lockdown.
 The fund will be used for small group and 1:1 tuition in English, Maths, vocational subjects as well as other academic subjects for 16 to 19-year-old learners.
 This tuition will be in addition to the planned study programme hours.

 Who can be supported by this fund?

 Learners must be aged 16-19 and must not have already achieved a GSCE grade 5 or above in maths and/or English by age 16, with priority given to students who have not yet achieved a grade 4 in English and/or Maths.
 Students with Special Educational Needs and Disabilities (SEND) - including those aged 19 to 24 who require additional tuition to help them catch up with their studies - will also be supported by this provision, as well as students from economically disadvantaged backgrounds

 How is The Ripley Academy using this Fund?

-Tuition groups will comprise of up to five students and the tuition sessions will be scheduled in addition to the planned programme of study hours already timetabled for the academic year 2020/21.
+Tuition groups will comprise of up to seven students and the tuition sessions will be scheduled in addition to the planned programme of study hours already timetabled for the academic year 2021/22.